Theriault Watches BRICS Currency with a Gold-Backed Edge: A New Power Play in Global Finance

 Gold and the CeFi-to-DeFi Shift: The Big Tokenization

-Theriault’s vision of a gold-backed BRICS currency fits right into this larger narrative.
-A BRICS coin tied to gold would offer an unprecedented level of trust, but more importantly, it could be tokenized on blockchain platforms, giving it a level of utility that fiat currencies can’t match.
+Theriault’s vision of a gold-backed BRICS currency fits into this larger narrative.
+A BRICS coin tied to gold would offer an unprecedented level of trust.
+Still, more importantly, it could be tokenized on blockchain platforms, giving it a level of utility that fiat currencies can’t match.

 And Theriault isn’t just watching from the sidelines.
-He’s in the thick of it, using his artistic talents to create NFTs and 3D motion graphics that are pushing brand logos to new heights—the kind of work that transforms logos into visual powerhouses, taking them from mere brand symbols to the next billboard benchmark.
+He’s in the thick of it, using his artistic talents to create NFTs and 3D motion graphics, pushing brand logos to new heights—the work that transforms logos into visual powerhouses, taking them from mere brand symbols to the next billboard benchmark.
 It’s not just about looking good; it’s about standing out in a crowded digital landscape.
 His creations are functional digital assets that provide real value in the modern marketplace.

 Why Utility Matters More Than Ever